 7.2.
-Invitations to give lectures at conferences in 2022
+Invitations to give lectures at conferences in 2023

-Orphanet representatives, as specialists in the field of rare diseases, were invited to give lectures and to participate with poster presentations in 19 conferences and events worldwide in 2022.
-These lectures were mostly focused on presenting the Orphanet database, the ORPHA nomenclature public health policies, and RD research.
+Orphanet representatives, as specialists in the field of rare diseases, were invited to give lectures and to participate with poster presentations in 52 conferences and events worldwide in 2023.
+These lectures were mostly focused on presenting the Orphanet database, the ORPHA nomenclature, Orphadata, public health policies, and RD research.
 In addition to this, Orphanet was also represented in a range of national and international workshops and training sessions in raise awareness of Orphanet data and tools, and to liaise with other rare-disease focused projects.

 7.3.
-Booths at conferences in 2022
+Booths at conferences in 2023

-In 2022, we resumed attendance of conferences in person, after two years marked by the global pandemic.
-We held a booth at the following events:
+In 2023, we held a booth at the following events: